Heat Transfer

 Projects that explore heat transfer

-Baking surrounds a potato with hot oven air, so heat moves steadily inward from the surface.
-Steaming works the same way — hot vapor touches the cooler food and transfers energy into it.
-In this experiment, you cook potatoes and carrots using several methods and then compare weight, taste, and texture to see how the rate of heat transfer changes the result.
+Baking surrounds a potato with hot oven air, which moves steadily inward from the surface.
+Steaming works the same way — hot vapor touches cooler food and transfers energy into it.
+Microwaving does the same job in a fraction of the time.
+In this experiment you cook potatoes and carrots using several methods, then compare weight, taste, and texture to see how the rate of heat transfer changes the result.